Maribel loves creating crafts and arts. She always makes costumes for her kids. In this article, she features her daughter's costume output.

 My daughter loves Tinkerbell.
-After she watched the movie Tinkerbell, she did not miss watching the three other movies: The Great Fairy Rescue; The Lost Treasure; The Secret of the Wings.
-Personally, I like watching these, too because they're beautiful.
-Watching it in Blueray makes me feel like I'm drawn into the world of fantasy.
+After she watched the movie Tinkerbell, she went on to watch the other three movies: The Great Fairy Rescue, The Lost Treasure, and The Secret of the Wings.
+Personally, I like watching these, too, because they're beautiful.
+Watching them on Blu-ray makes me feel like I'm drawn into the world of fantasy.

 In 2011, I made these wings for her.
-She used them in a costume party, then I displayed them in my shop for rent.
+She used them at a costume party, then I displayed them in my shop for rent.
+(The photo above shows my daughter wearing her wings in front of my shop.)
 Last Halloween, most parents were looking for fairy costumes rather than scary or bloody costumes.

 All photos and illustrations here are mine.

 - GI wire (about 3 millimeters thickness—like that of a spaghetti noddle.
 Thinner wire is too weak, and the wings won’t form well)

 - Thin wires or floral wires

 - Paint brush